DeepTrial/DRION-DB-PythonTools/README.md

 * Matlab_Tool

 3. put genGT.py with these 3 folders

 **Notice: Please Delete _Leeme.txt in experts_annotation folder!**

-4. run genGT.py and the result will in gorundtruth folder
+4. run genGT.py and the result will in groundtruth folder

 ## About the code
 you can change to show the annotation image to switch *showImage* to True